 When working with wood projects, such as flooring or cabinets, consider pricing out the difference in purchasing the unfinished version vs. the pre-stained.
 Saving on wood projects may mean using a little elbow grease and staining them or hiring a handyman whose labor costs may still be less expensive.

 If you are handy, then you may be able to save a lot of money when it comes to home improvements.
 Smaller projects such as interior painting and caulking are somewhat easy to do and may be worth doing on your own!
 Word of mouth is best when it comes to searching for the perfect contractor.
 You might want to find someone whom you trust and who has excellent references.
-Consider getting quotes from three contractors and see if you can sharpen your stellar negotiating skills to get the best deal!
+Consider getting quotes from three contractors and see if you can sharpen your stellar negotiating skills to get the best deal for low cost home improvement projects!
 DRB Capital understands the importance of budgeting and proper spending.
 We wish you luck with your future home improvement efforts and hope these tips help!